Manny Santiago: Videography

 On 11/20/2014, Thrasher Magazine presented to the world - Manny's "Pound for Pound" skate part in conjunction with Eckō Unltd.
 The premier was held in Hollywood, CA by his sponsor Rockstar Energy.

 Missing Tooth

 In 2009, Santiago chipped his tooth in a skateboarding accident while practicing for the Costa Mesa Damn AM Contest.
 Santiago eventually needed the entire tooth extracted for health reasons.
 Due to complications, Santiago ultimately decided to not replace the tooth.
 The remainder of Santiago's tooth is dipped in white gold with a diamond and worn by him daily as a necklace charm.

-Shortly after the tooth was extracted, Santiago stated in an interview:

-I face planted at the Costa Mesa Damn AM last year in November.
-Since it wasn't too bad I just let it rock, ya I know but recently it just blew up!
-I had to wait through the weekend till Monday to get it fixed… Let's just say: worst pain of my life!